-A seasoned consultant with more than 25 years of experience, Deb combines an entrepreneurial marketing approach with the knowledge of an environmental insider to identify the strongest consumer segments and then design programs to reach them and motivate them to act.
-Pulling from her work as the University Washington’s lecturer in Entrepreneurial Marketing, Deb helps resource-strapped organizations be resource-sufficient, learning to do their marketing in-house and tapping her expertise only when needed.
+A seasoned consultant with more than 30 years of experience, Deb combines an entrepreneurial marketing approach with the knowledge of an environmental insider to help startups and nonprofits focus on their strongest consumer segments and with programs designed to motivate them to act.
+A frequent mentor to startups in a wide range of industry sectors, Deb helps resource-strapped organizations be resource-sufficient, learning to do their marketing in-house and tapping her expertise only when needed.

 Deborah Hagen-Lukens, Principal